 4) Keep lessons simple for the substitute, yet engaging for your students.

 As stated before, a substitute only has a short amount of time to look over lessons before the day begins.
 A good idea is to have one of the first lessons of the day include some silent reading time for the students so the substitute has some time to look over the lessons for the rest of the day.
 Write up a short lesson plan for each subject that goes over the basics of what a sub will need to know.
 Make sure that these lessons keep the students’ minds engaged and learning.
 Don’t just leave a stack of coloring pages for the whole day!
 Students should learn something every day, even on a sub day!

 To get you started on your own ready to go sub plans, you can check out this Sub Plan Mini-Lesson Freebie.
 Download the free lesson, and just like that, you’re off to a good start on your emergency sub plans!
 It also includes a substitute notes form so you can know how the day went while you are away.
 Keep this with your emergency plans!

 I hope this post has helped you get your emergency sub plans ready to go for the upcoming school year!
 Thanks for reading! 🙂

-Kelsey Sorenson is a wife, licensed teacher, and a stay-at-home mom.
-She enjoys using her talents to write for her blog Wife Teacher Mommy and create fun, engaging resources for her Teachers pay Teachers store.
+Kelsey Sorenson is a wife, a licensed teacher, and a stay-at-home mom.
+She enjoys using her talents to write for her blog, Wife Teacher Mommy, and to create fun, engaging resources for her Teachers pay Teachers store.
 She loves sharing her resources and ideas with others!
 In addition to her passion for teaching and learning, she enjoys music, spending time with her family, and doing Zumba classes.